How to Use Claude AI with StreetSpring for Business Location Research

 4. Recommend what additional due diligence I should do before deciding

-Prompt 3 — Risk Factor Deep Dive
+Prompt 3 — Stress Test the Top Risk Factor

 StreetSpring shows that the top risk factor for [ADDRESS] in [CITY] for a